Mistral AI

-Mistral AI SAS (/fr/) is a French artificial intelligence (AI) startup, headquartered in Paris.
-Founded in 2023, it has open-weight large language models (LLMs), with both open-source and proprietary AI models.
-As of 2025 the company has a valuation of more than US$14 billion.
+Mistral AI SAS (/fr/) is a French artificial intelligence (AI) company headquartered in Paris.
+Founded in 2023, it develops large language models (LLMs).
+As of 2025, the company has a valuation of more than US$14 billion, the highest among European AI companies.

+As of August 2026, its largest public model is Mistral Large 3, released in December 2025, a mixture of experts model with 675 billion parameters, of which 41 are active.
+Mistral released Le Chat, its chatbot, in February 2024, renamed to Mistral Vibe in 2026.

+Mistral is a primary beneficiary of a push by the European Union and its member governments towards digital sovereignty in response to the AI boom and AI arms race between the US and China.
+In September 2025, ASML, Europe's largest tech company and supplier of the semiconductor industry, invested €1.3 billion in Mistral, corresponding to an 11% shareholding.

 Namesake

 The company is named after the mistral, a powerful, cold wind in southern France, a term which originates from the Occitan language.

 History

 Mistral AI was established in April 2023 by three French AI researchers, Arthur Mensch, Guillaume Lample and Timothée Lacroix.

 Mensch, an expert in advanced AI systems, is a former employee of Google DeepMind; Lample and Lacroix, meanwhile, are large-scale AI models specialists who had worked for Meta Platforms.

-The trio originally met during their studies at École Polytechnique.
+The trio originally met during their studies at École polytechnique.

+In February 2026, Mistral acquired Koyeb, a Paris-based AI startup.

+On 19 May 2026, Mistral AI announced its acquisition of the Austrian company Emmi AI, which develops artificial intelligence simulation models for industrial engineering.

 Example of an image generated with Le Chat.
 The prompt is: Generate an image you feel represents yourself, Mistral AI.